-When participating agencies and/or users violate guidelines, HoT HMIS Administrator may terminate access to the system based on a majority vote of the HoT HMIS Advisory Committee.
-An agency may choose to withdraw from the HoT HMIS with a written notice of desire to do so.
+When participating agencies and/or users violate guidelines, the System Administrator of HOTHMIS may terminate access to the system.
+An agency may choose to withdraw from the HOTHMIS with a written notice of desire to do so.
 An agency may choose to withdraw a user from the system for any reason deemed appropriate.
-In this case, it is required that the partner agency inform the HoT HMIS Administrator of the revocation of the particular user's access to the system.
+In this case, it is required that the partner agency inform the System Administrator of HOTHMIS of the revocation of the particular user's access to the system.